 The Visual / Craftsmanship:

 As the lead designer, I asked, how I want to visualize the experience so the customer can grasp the concept immediately.
 I want to make them login into their laptop, see the request/message, then go to their mobile device, interact and finally approve the request.
 It seems so easy when you think of it, but sometimes the customer doesn’t have their device near them.
 I utilized illustration for direction and contextual message.
 Because the interaction is a multi-device experience and even though that our request to our users is self-explanatory, providing visuals that transmit immediate messaging causes users to act intuitively.

 Subjectivity of the Pain points-

 Authentication is not an additive experience.
 Users must do it.
 Capital One doesn't place these protocols in place for no reason.
-But since this overall experience has built in friction, Users tend to acclimate and self-adjusts to the given friction; and that may cause side-effects.
-Complacency is one of those side-effects.
+But since this overall experience has built-in friction, customers tend to acclimate and self-adjusts to the given friction; and that may cause side-effects.
+Complacency is one of those.

 Challenges in security and authentication will never go away.
-Businesses are focusing the customer relationship efforts to make their user their VIP( valuable individual person).
-That being said and as I continue to concentrate on the user's needs, all I can offer is the best contextual/bespoke support at the right time and the right moment.
+Businesses are focusing the customer relationship efforts to make their customer their VIP( valuable individual person).
+That being said, and as I continue to concentrate on their needs, all I can offer is the best contextual support at the right time and the right moment.

 SwiftID launched in late 2015.

 Special thanks to my partners: